The Queen City Needle Exchange

-Harm Reduction for Drug Users
+Harm Reduction for Injection Substance Users

 - Always use a clean and new needle.
 Clean the area with an alcohol swab before you inject.
 Do not swab after the injection.
 Always insert the needle and inject in the same direction the blood in your vein is flowing (blood in your veins flows towards your heart).
 Always take your time and inject slowly.

-- Use a clean and new cooker and sterile water to mix drugs and prevent disease and infection.
+- Use a clean new cooker and sterile water to mix drugs and prevent disease and infection.

 - Your arms and hands are the safest places to inject.
 Never inject into your head, neck, groin, or genitals.
 Try to rotate your injection sites.